KabahitaVictoria/food-delivery-sys-flask/README.md

 ## Current progress
 - reflecting user info on the dashboard
+- allowing user to edit their info

+## Later on...
 - add functionality for adding categories and items to categories
 - design the profile ui for a user
 - design dashboard and profile for administrator